Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 #### Class B or C end-devices

 Class B&C end-devices can receive in scheduled RX slots or in RX slots following the transmission of an uplink.
-The device replies with an ACK fragment to every single fragment received from the SCHC gateway (because the window size is 1).
-Following the reception of a FCN=0 fragment (fragment that is not the last fragment of the packet or ACK-request), the device MUST always transmit the corresponding SCHC ACK fragment even if that fragment has already been received.
+The device replies with an ACK message to every single fragment received from the SCHC gateway (because the window size is 1).
+Following the reception of a FCN=0 fragment (fragment that is not the last fragment of the packet or ACK-request), the device MUST always transmit the corresponding SCHC ACK message even if that fragment has already been received.
 The ACK bitmap is 1 bit long and is always 1.
 If the SCHC gateway receives this ACK, it proceeds to send the next window fragment.
 If the retransmission timer